nrockey/uv-virus-inactivation-prediction/prediction-examples/README.md

 # 'prediction-examples' folder

+# PLEASE CHECK BACK SOON!
+Files in this folder is still under construction!

 # The purpose of this folder is to provide examples of how to predict the UV inactivation rate constants of dsDNA and/or (+) ssRNA viruses of interest.

 # Users wanting to predict inactivation of viruses with our optimized models (as described in: ) should use the files here as a starting point for predictions.
 Only the optimal (+) ssRNA virus model and dsDNA virus model are set up for prediction here.